 - Reinforcement (yin) and correction (yang) are also complementary.

-Some even reject any form of pressure and only wants to work with positive reinforcement, and stick to this approach only.
+Some even reject any form of pressure and only wants to work with positive reinforcement (+R), and stick to this approach only.

 Therefore every rider uses negative reinforcement, even if they don't want to admit it.